minifemtovalen/LIM017-md-links/README.md

 ![md-links](https://raw.githubusercontent.com/minifemtovalen/LIM017-md-links/dev/assets/logo.svg)

-**md-links** is a  library that loops through MD files to check the links they contain.
+**md-links** is a  library that loops through markdown files to check the links they contain.

 ## Getting Started